andreglegg/three-first-person-controller/README.md

 ### Pointer lock helpers

-The controller exposes `requestPointerLock()` and `exitPointerLock()` so you can wire custom UI (buttons, pause menus, etc.).
-Pointer lock now also exits cleanly when the user presses Escape, and `onPointerLockToggle` lets you listen to state changes.
+The controller exposes `lockPointer()`, `unlockPointer()`, and `isPointerLocked()` (with `requestPointerLock`/`exitPointerLock` aliases) so you can wire custom UI (buttons, pause menus, etc.).
+Pointer lock exits cleanly when the user presses Escape, and `onPointerLockToggle` lets you listen to state changes.

+### Look-only mode & hooks

+- Pass `lookOnly: true` to `FirstPersonController` to skip all position/velocity updates while still handling pointer lock and yaw/pitch.
+- Use `onLookChange(yaw, pitch)` to mirror orientation into your own camera or physics system without cloning cameras.
+- For a minimal bundle, import the standalone look controller: `import { LookController } from "three-first-person-controller/look-only";`.
+- When mirroring orientation (e.g., `applyToCamera(otherCamera, { includePosition: false })`), positions stay untouched so your own movement system stays in control.

 ## Test Scene